-set is a Jacl command var is a variable name

-template is a string containing a segment of the object

-name to be matched.
-The template has the same format as an object name with the following pattern:
+set is a Jacl command var is a variable name \$AdminControl is an object that enables the manipulation of MBeans running in a WebSphere server process 1 completeObjectName is an \$AdminControl command template is a string containing a segment of the object name to be matched.
+The template has the same format as an object name with the following pattern: [domainName]:property=value[,property=value].
+See Object name, Attribute, Attribute list for more information.

-[domainName]:property=value[,property=value].

-See "ObjectName, Attribute, and AttributeList" on page 80 for more information.

-If there are several MBeans that match the template, the completeObjectName command only returns the first match.
+If there are several MBeans that match the template, the completeObjectName command only retuns the first match.
 The matching MBean object name is then assigned to a variable.

-To look for server1 MBean in mynode, use the following example: set server1 [\$AdminControl completeObjectName node=mynode,server:server1]
+To look for server1 MBean in mynode, use the following example: set server1 [\$AdminControl completeObjectName node=mynode,server1]